Drawing Family

 RESOUNDING SONGS – Vanessa Enríquez, curated by Frida Robles – October 16, 2021 – January 12, 2022.

-Karine Rougier's exhibition is directly inspired by tarot and divinatory cards but also by icons and attributes from all the civilizations of the world.
+Karine Rougier's exhibition is directly inspired by tarot and divinatory cards but also icons and attributes from all civilizations of the world.
 Thus every detail of the exhibition " We who desire without end" comes from this universe so dear to the artist.
 It's your turn to create your own playing cards through the exquisite corpse technique.
-Get out your pencils, unleash your imagination and let yourself be carried away in the creation of your cards...
+Take out your pencils, unleash your imagination and let yourself be carried away in the creation of your cards ...
 It's up to you!

 "We who desire without end" – Karine Rougier, winner of the 2022 Drawing Now Award – January 20 – March 31, 2023.